mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 To ensure a deterministic answer to our queries, we've set the temperature to 0 in the string instantiation.
 If you prefer more creative (but potentially more unstable) responses, you can raise the temperature to a maximum of 1.
 <!-- vale on -->

 Below you can find an example where a custom model is instantiated with various custom parameters.
-Note that we manually set the API key and base URL, which is sometimes the easiest way to get it setup.
+Note that we manually set the API key and base URL, which is the easiest way to get it set up.

 ```py
 import os